When and where are check-in and check-out?

 Each camper may buy one candy and one drink daily.
 Each of those items costs $1.00.
-We also sell t-shirts, water bottles, hats and various other items.
-We recommend that you put an additional $20-$25 minimum in each child’s account if you would like them to have one of those items.
+We also sell t-shirts, water bottles, hats, and various other items.
+We recommend that you put an additional $20-$25 minimum in each child’s account if you want them to have one of those items.

 Do you have a nurse?

-Cedar Lake is fortunate to have several nurses who volunteer each summer.
+Cedar Lake is fortunate to have several nurses/nursing students who volunteer each summer.
 We strive to staff each week of camp with a nurse, and we also train our staff in basic first aid.
 If your child is taking medication, we are glad to dispense this as directed.